Directed by: Robert Eggers || Produced by: Daniel Bekerman, Lars Knudsen, Jodi Redmond, Jay Van Hoy

 Arguably the most enticing aspect of The Witch’s look, tone, and production design is its 17th century New England setting.
-The prologue offers an incredibly brief glimpse of a Puritan Christian colony, protected from the untamed wilderness and delicately connected to the safety of European Imperial civilization; as the principle family is excommunicated for alleged religious violations, we pass by a bustling European community and Native American traders before the village gates are ominously shut; thereafter which the family, and by association the audience, are banished to the wilderness for the rest of the film.
+The prologue offers an incredibly brief glimpse of a Puritan Christian colony, protected from the untamed wilderness and delicately connected to the safety of European Imperial civilization; as the principal family is excommunicated for alleged religious violations, we pass by a bustling European community and Native American traders before the village gates are ominously shut; thereafter which the family, and by association the audience, are banished to the wilderness for the rest of the film.

 The Witch’s nighttime cinematography is incredible, utilizing the minimal glow of candlelight and hearth fire to emphasize intense character emotions and ominous tone.
 In contrast, daytime sequences depict washed-out colors and dull greys to mirror the family’s loss of spirit and depression.
 I’m normally not a fan of color-correction given how much it’s overused in every single movie released nowadays, but here The Witch makes a powerful case for its aide as a storytelling technique.

 Finally, the ending is something else entirely and makes for a great exclamation point to a tense and unnerving horror adventure.
 The finale is scary, creepy, satisfying, and is set up throughout the rest of the movie in tasteful and subtle ways.
 So many contemporary horror pictures, including otherwise competent, independent ones, stumble in their final act, but not this one.
 It’s one of the better scary endings I’ve seen in the past decade.

 Since The Witch is playing at my local small town theatre, it should be playing at most every cineplex in the country and around the world.
 If you’re thirsting for a quality scare-flick or just something different than your regular found-footage crap, you have no excuse not to check this film out.
 I’m amazed it achieved a wide-release given its chump budget and unknown filmmaker, but for what it’s worth, the fact this film was not relegated to a Video On Demand release should be celebrated.
 Hail, Satan!